kaugesaar/lucide-go/README.md

 # Lucide Go

-Lucide icons for Go's `html/template`.
-Each icon renders as an inline SVG and can be used either in templates or directly in Go code.
+Lucide icons for Go.
+Each icon renders as an inline SVG and can be used with any template system (`html/template`, `templ`, etc.) or directly in Go code.

 ## Installation